St. Mary's Episcopal Church, Wayne PA

 For more information reach out to Edith Helms

-Our Noah's Ark Thrift store is a mainstay in our community.
-The connections we make with our neighbors who walk through our doors will last a lifetime.
 Donations come in from a variety of local townships and the proceeds are donated to other outreach ministries in our community.
-Twice a year the store is emptied of items that are not sold and donated to either local charities or shipped over seas.
+Twice a year the store is emptied of items which have not sold and are either donated to local charities or shipped overseas.

 A form of service ministry for the church, the parish and all community partners which use the property & grounds in their ministries and offerings, the Buildings and Grounds Commission is comprised of volunteers led by Fr.
 Conor partnering with a vestry liaison for larger decisions.
 Self-performed projects are often on the menu at Buildings & Grounds meetings if any willing and able parishioners have an appetite for volunteer improvement projects!